• TOUCH BASE

 Touch base is a cross-over art and science project in which analogue long exposure recordings have been created in collaboration with Arctic science stations world wide.
 By exploring and sharing innovative panorama imagery, we connect a general audience with arctic science, art and design.

 We can record a longer period of time in one still image frame through solargraphy.
 The sun writes her track every day – when visible – onto the light sensitive photo paper inside a specially designed camera obscura.
 The arctic region is a perfect location for this as in the summertime the sun never sets below the the horizon.

 Poetry of science

-The resulting imagery resonate the timeless mystical aura of the arctic landscape, her difficult acces and history and future.
-The sun is a perfect symbol for the effects of time, climate and human activity on this pristine wilderness.
+The resulting imagery resonate the timeless mystical aura of the arctic landscape, her difficult acces, the history and future.
+The sun is a perfect symbol to portray the effects of time, climate and human activity on this pristine wilderness.
 We are all connected through the light of day and the dark of night.

 Save Our Souls, a photo object

 Extreme long exposure photographs of nine research locations in the arctic celebrate a global science community sharing knowledge from some of the most extreme and remote places on earth.
 The photos are presented as an S.O.S. morse code.
 Scientists working at these arctic stations warn us that our times may change faster than we can handle.
 Facts and feelings unite us in our efforts to take care of our planet.